All Episodes

 They don't even want to engage.

-They just want to sweep the social issues Off the table and declare defeat.
+They just want to sweep the social issues off the table and declare defeat.

 Let the left have whatever they want socially.

-Let them whatever they we want to win elections, and we can't if our party is identified with the social crap.
+Let them, whatever they, we want to win elections, and we can't if our party is identified with the social crap.

 And this the media knows, and this the Democrat Party knows, and this is why they continue to hammer this stuff, even though none of what they're saying, or very little of it, has any basis in truth.

-Rushlin bought half my brain tied behind my back just to make it fair.
+Rushland bought half my brain tied behind my back just to make it fair.

 Adam in Anderson, Indiana, your first today on the phones, and it's great to have you here.